MOTIF-lab/MOTIF-lab.github.io/content/project/LKA system/index.md

 ---
 title: Lane Keeping Assist System
-summary: To understand the performance of AI in lane keeping, we conducted experiments and collected data from a wide range of market vehicles.
+summary: To understand the performance of computer vision and AI based lateral trajectory planning in car steering or lane keeping, we conducted experiments and collected data from a wide range of market vehicles.
 The brands of experimental vehicles cover more than 90% of the United States automotive market share.
 tags:
   - AV
 date: 2024-08-07